ethereum/sharding/docs/doc.md

 ### Watching a shard

 If a client is watching a shard, it should attempt to download and verify any collations in that shard that it can (checking any given collation only if its parent has already been verified).
-To get the head at any time, keep calling `fetch_candidate_head()` until it returns a block that has been verified; that block is the head.
-This will in normal circumstances return a valid block immediately or at most after a few tries due to latency or a small-scale attack that creates a few invalid or unavailable collations.
+To get the head at any time, keep calling `fetch_candidate_head()` until it returns a collation that has been verified; that collation is the head.
+This will in normal circumstances return a valid collation immediately or at most after a few tries due to latency or a small-scale attack that creates a few invalid or unavailable collations.
 Only in the case of a true long-running 51% attack will this algorithm degrade to O(N) time.

 ### CREATE_COLLATION